Updated August 21, 2023

 - We will select 15 cells in the Excel sheet in column A.

-- After Selecting the cells, we will press (CTRL+1) to open the Format Cell dialog box, or you can go to the Home tab and click the small icon shown below to open the dialog box.
+- After Selecting the cells, we will press (CTRL+1) to open the Format Cell dialog box, or you can go to the Home tab and click the small icon below to open the dialog box.

 - When the dialog box appears, we will go to the Number tab and select Custom from the below list.

-- After Selecting Custom, a General Field will appear, as shown in the above screenshot.
+- After Selecting Custom, a General Field will appear after Selecting Custom, as shown in the screenshot above.
 This field allows you to specify the format of the selected cells, which we selected in our second step (15 cells) from Column A1 to A15.

-- Now we will add bullet points by putting Bullet Symbol(you can copy the symbol from anywhere) and paste it in the type box and then space and then @ character and Click OK.
+- Now we will add bullet points by putting Bullet Symbol(you can copy the symbol from anywhere) and paste it in the type box, space, and then @ character, and Click OK.

-- Now, if you type “Little Elly School” in the A1 Cell and hit Enter, it will automatically come with the bullet point.
-If you check the formula bar, the value, which was only Little Elly School, remains the same.
+- If you type “Little Elly School” in the A1 Cell and hit Enter, it will automatically come with the bullet point.
+If you check the formula bar, the value remains the same, which was only Little Elly School.

 - Similar formatting will be applied for the 15 cells we selected in the starting & whatever you type in these cells, they will come up with bullet points.

-- Using the same function, we have added the data on all the 15 cells with the school names.
-It will all come up with the bullet points in the excel worksheet.
+- We have added the data on all 15 cells with the school names using the same function.
+It will all come up with the bullet points in the Excel worksheet.

 Example #5 – By copying it From Microsoft Word

-This Feature is very simple and easy.
-As we all know that we have the Bullet Feature in Word, so we can add our list of items in the word with Bullet Points and copy the data from word and paste it into excel by double-clicking the cell of a column.
+This feature is very simple and easy as we all know that we have the Bullet Feature in Word, so we can add our list of items in word with Bullet Points, copy the data from Word, and paste it into Excel by double-clicking the cell of a column.

 - Open the Microsoft Word Document.